adambeckbudovec/adirel-token/README.md

 Rewarding participants for training AI models using blockchain-based tokens is an interesting concept and falls within the broader category of decentralized machine learning or AI on the blockchain.
 In this scenario, participants contribute computational resources, data, or algorithms to train and improve AI models, and they are rewarded with tokens for their contributions.

-Here's a simplified overview of how such a system might work:

 Components:
 Smart Contracts: